CAFAudit/audit-service/docs/en-us/Getting-Started.md

 **[Chateau](https://github.hpe.com/caf/chateau)** can launch CAF workers and services such as the Audit Management Web Service and the Kafka-Vertica Scheduler.

 - To download and set up Chateau, follow the instructions in the [README.md](https://github.hpe.com/caf/chateau/blob/develop/README.md).

+- For Enterprise deployments of Vertica add the details of your Vertica host and user accounts to Chateau's environment/vertica.json file.

+- For Enterprise deployments of Kafka add the details of your Kafka brokers to Chateau's environment/kafka.json file.

 - To deploy the Audit Management Web Service and the Kafka-Vertica Scheduler, follow the [Service Deployment](https://github.hpe.com/caf/chateau/blob/develop/deployment.md) guide and use the following option with the deployment shell script: `./deploy-service.sh audit`